 - What is Argon/Krypton & Why is it Used?By filling the space between layers of glass with a less conductive and more viscous slow-moving gas you minimize the convection currents within these spaces which results in a reduced transfer of heat between the inside and outside.

 The introduction of argon and krypton gas fills by manufacturers looking to improve window efficiency resulted in a measurable improvement in thermal performance.
 Inexpensive, nontoxic, nonreactive, clear and odorless, argon has proven to be a perfect gas fill.
 The optimal spacing for argon is about the same as for air (1/2 inch or 11-13 mm).

 Krypton is also nontoxic, non-reactive, clear and odorless, yet offers even better thermal performance…at a greater cost to produce.
 Krypton is preferred for glazing spaces that are thinner than normal, such as ¼ inch (6mm).
 The optimum gap width for krypton is 3/8” (9mm).
 To maintain a comfortable price point without compromising thermal performance, a mixture of krypton and argon gases is sometimes used.

-Typically, windows are installed from the inside.
-They’re installed one at a time.
-During installation, windows are out for only 3 to 4 minutes, so cold and inclement weather isn’t an issue.
+- Are the Windows Installed from the Outside or the Inside?Typically our windows are installed from the inside, and one at a time.
+During installation, windows are out for only 3 to 4 minutes so cold and inclement weather should not be an issue.